Immune-related adverse events

 Management

 The management of any suspected irAR is complex and requires specialist advice from the relevant clinical team.
 Adequate evaluation must be performed to confirm aetiology or exclude other causes.
-The incidence of irAEs has been observed to be higher in patients receiving combination therapy compared with single agent treatment.
 The approach to the management of specific toxicities is discussed in the individual sections of the West of Scotland guideline for the Management of Immune-related Adverse Events.
-This is available on the WoSCAN intranet site / Guidelines and Protocols / Supportive Care subsection (link only active if accessing via NHS computer).
+This is available on the WoSCAN intranet site / Guidelines and Protocols / Supportive Care subsection (link only active if accessing via NHS network).

 Corticosteroid dosing guidance and dose tapering regimens, as well as monitoring and cautionary advice are provided in the full guideline (see link above) on page 25 and in appendices 1 and 2.